SchokiCoder/book_modern_c/src/24_optional.md

 The compiler **may** place the value in read-only memory or not.
 So this **may** fail at runtime... or not.

 This wouldn't be possible with the **true** constants of C... values.
+Now that doesn't mean that we have give the concept of constants up.
-You can use the preprocessor to practically give a constant value a name.
+Luckily, we can use the preprocessor to practically create a true constant.

 ```c
 #define CONSTI 10
 ```

+This creates a symbol "CONSTI" which will then replace it's occurences with that value next to it.
-If you replace the `const int` from before with that, it doesn't compile.
+If you replace the `const int` from before with that, it doesn't compile anymore.
 Same would technically also work for an anonymous enum:

 ```c